This page tells you what to do to get a learner licence.

 Make sure you have your proof of identity with you to give to the person conducting the theory test.

-Once you have held your learner licence for six months, and you’re a confident, safe driver, you can apply for your restricted licence.
+If you’ve held your learner licence for at least six months and you’re a confident, safe driver, you can apply for your restricted licence.

 There are plenty of resources you can use to study the road rules in preparation for your theory test:

-All of these resources are endorsed by the NZ Transport Agency.
+All of these resources are endorsed by Waka Kotahi.

 Using the official resources will give you the best chance of passing your test and becoming a great kiwi driver.